What is Methamphetamine?

 - Sleep disorders

 Meth withdrawal symptoms can be extremely uncomfortable, but they are not typically life-threatening.
-Withdrawal can be challenging, but a medically-supervised detox program can help those with substance use disorders endure the process safely and comfortably.
-Therefore, a medically-supervised drug rehab program plus an individualized recovery plan minimizes the risk of relapse.
+Withdrawal is challenging, but a medically supervised detox program helps those with substance use disorders endure the process safely and comfortably.
+Therefore, a medically supervised and comprehensive rehab for meth addiction plus an individualized recovery plan minimizes the risk of relapse.

 How Is Meth Addiction Treated?

-Tulip Hill Recovery offers the following programs and addiction therapies for meth addiction:
+Tulip Hill Recovery offers the following programs and services for meth addiction:

 - Partial Hospitalization Program (PHP)